Skip to main content

 The Leaderboard is a public ranking of traders on Jupiter Predict.

-• Metrics: PnL (USD), Volume (USD), Win Rate
+• Metrics: PnL, Volume, and Win Rate

-• Time filters: All Time, Weekly, Monthly
+• Time filters: All Time, Weekly, and Monthly

-• Global stats: total platform volume and total number of predictions are displayed at the top
+• Global stats: total platform volume and total number of predictions

 On-Chain Costs